Contentful Personalization & Analytics

 Both adapters use the same OptimizationClient, persistence model, bridge runtime, event gates, locale resolution, and preview override state.
 Choose the adapter that matches the UI framework of the screen you are integrating.

-The Android SDK emits mobile screen events and Contentful entry interaction events:
+The Android SDK emits page context events, mobile screen events, custom business events, and Contentful entry interaction events:

 Event type Compose path XML Views path